top of page

 The West End Mom

-Growing up in Richmond, I've visited my fair share of pumpkin patches and fall-theme nurseries.
+Growing up in Richmond, I've visited my fair share of pumpkin patches and fall-theme gardens.
 In visiting new locations over the years, I've learned that not every farm works for us each season - some are better for babies and new walkers and others are better for big kids.

 Here are the best pumpkin patches for kids around Richmond!

-The Most Popular: Lloyd Family Farms
+The Biggest Corn Pit in RVA: Lloyd Family Farms

 Located in Rockville, Lloyd Family Farms is a working farm run by 3rd & 4th generation Lloyd owners.
 It opened to the public in 2013 with their first pumpkin patch & now they grow 65 different types of pumpkins!
-They are opening for the season on Friday, September 30 from 9am - 5 pm.

 The Best Treats & A Budget Friendly Option: Skinquarter Farm Market

-Skinquarter Farm Market has free admission, and that includes hayrides and access to the corn maze and pumpkin patch.
-This farm is great with younger children because everything is in close proximity.
+Skinquarter Farm Market is great with younger children because everything is in close proximity.
 The parking lot is very close to the patch and the corn maze is just a short walk, and they have wagons available for use if needed.
 My 2 year old and 4 year old were able to walk everywhere without needing to be held or use the stroller.

-The Best Festival Atmosphere & The Most Expensive (Tied): Hanover Vegetable Farm
+The Best Festival Atmosphere: Hanover Vegetable Farm

 I like this farm because it is great for all ages.
 If you have babies, you can always visit the farm store that has pumpkins and snack without paying admission.
 This is a great spot to get harvest pictures, even with little ones.
 I also love this farm for preschoolers and older kids because it has a festival like atmosphere on weekends - there are pony ride, vendors, animals, corn pit and more.